The Sleep Onset Toolbox

 2

 Light exposure, particularly blue light from device screens, disrupts melatonin secretion.
-The Panda Lab’s findings indicate that even low light levels (10–50 lux) can suppress melatonin release, with higher levels (100–300 lux) causing significant or complete cessation.
+The Panda Lab's findings indicate that even low light levels (10–50 lux) can suppress melatonin release, with higher levels (100–300 lux) causing significant or complete cessation.
+Understanding the relationship between light exposure timing and circadian rhythm disruption is essential for optimizing sleep onset.

 3

-Brainwave States and Sleep Onset
+Brainwave States and Sleep Onset: From Beta to Theta

 4